wyler0/SpeedCam/README.md

    - Start the backend server
    - Start the frontend development server

-6. Navigate to http://localhost:3000 (or whatever port was used.)
+7. Navigate to http://localhost:3000 in your web browser to access the application.

 ## Setup and Usage